What are the options for Edwardian conservatory designs and how much do Edwardian conservatories cost?

 The more “contemporary” approach to Edwardian conservatory design is to use as much glass as possible.
 With double glazing technology improvements ever increasing the energy efficiency of glass conservatories, it now allows for widespread use of glass without having to endure excessive heat build-up.

-Your Edwardian conservatory is going to have a considerable proportion of glass in the design, so it is important that you use the most energy efficient that you can get for your budget.
+A typical Edwardian conservatory is going to have a considerable proportion of glass in the design, so it is important that you use the most energy efficient glazing that you can get for your budget.

 To put it simply, the wider the gap you have between the inner & outer panes of glass in the sealed double glazed units, the more energy efficient it will be.
-Having said that, this increase in efficiency will actually drop if you have the gap too big, as it will allow convection currents to form and that is what you need to avoid.
+Having said that, this increase in efficiency will actually drop if you have the gap too big.
+Having an excessively big gap allows convection currents to form and that is what you need to avoid as it will actually transfer heat (or cold) from one side of the glazing to the other.

 The size of the gap can run from 6mm to 28mm, in 2mm increments.
 For a conservatory, you should be thinking in terms of no less than 12mm.
 The 20mm gap unit is the most effective in the current range and, once you add the thickness of the 2 panes of glass (2 x 4mm), you get a total dimension of 28mm.